-5.2.
+3.2.
 Important Notes About Security

 The unix and SMB password encryption techniques seem similar on the surface.
 This similarity is, however, only skin deep.
 The unix scheme typically sends clear text passwords over the network when logging in.
 This is bad.
 The SMB encryption scheme never sends the cleartext password over the network but it does store the 16 byte hashed values on disk.
 This is also bad.
 Why?
 Because the 16 byte hashed values are a "password equivalent".
 You cannot derive the user's password from them, but they could potentially be used in a modified client to gain access to a server.
 This would require considerable technical knowledge on behalf of the attacker but is perfectly possible.
-You should thus treat the smbpasswd file as though it contained the cleartext passwords of all your users.
+You should thus treat the data stored in whatever passdb backend you use (smbpasswd file, ldap, mysql) as though it contained the cleartext passwords of all your users.
 Its contents must be kept secret, and the file should be protected accordingly.